Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Introduction

-To this end, the overall preference learning objective is obtained by combining the above components with the vanilla DPO loss, thereby explicitly modeling both the \textit{off-policy} aspect of learning that accounts for intrinsic data quality and the \textit{on-policy} aspect that captures model learning dynamics.
-This dual-perspective paradigm facilitates adaptive corrections during preference learning, leading to enhanced final performance.
-By holistically addressing both facets of preference learning within a unified framework, we introduce our method as Omni-DPO.
+To this end, the overall preference learning objective is obtained by combining the above components with the vanilla DPO loss, thereby explicitly modeling both the \textit{off-policy} aspect of preference optimization, which accounts for intrinsic data quality, and the \textit{on-policy} aspect that captures model learning dynamics during training.
+This dual-perspective paradigm facilitates adaptive corrections during preference learning, resulting in improved final performance.
+By holistically addressing both facets of preference optimization within a \textit{unified} framework, we introduce our method as Uni-DPO.

-To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item In this study, we reveal the fact that DPO and its recent variants treat all pairs equally during preference learning, potentially limiting the models' learning capacity and impeding performance. \item To tackle this issue, we introduce Omni-DPO.
-This method facilitates dual-perspective dynamic preference learning for LLMs by adjusting the learning focus to informative training samples based on intrinsic data quality and the model's learning dynamics. \item Omni-DPO is straightforward yet effective.
-The comprehensive experimental results on both textual understanding tasks and math reasoning tasks across multiple models demonstrate the superiority and generalization capabilities of our method. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item In this study, we reveal the fact that DPO and its recent variants treat all pairs equally during preference learning, potentially limiting the models' learning capacity and impeding performance. \item To tackle this issue, we introduce \textbf{Uni-DPO}.
+This method facilitates unified dynamic preference optimization of LLMs by adjusting the learning focus to informative training samples based on the intrinsic data quality and the model's learning dynamics. \item Uni-DPO is straightforward yet effective.
+The comprehensive experimental results on textual understanding tasks, math reasoning tasks, and multimodal tasks across multiple models and benchmarks demonstrate the superiority and generalization capabilities of our method. \end{itemize}